darwinrecreant/sansar-scripting-guide/README.md

 ## Intro to C#

-C# (C Sharp) is an object-oriented programming (OOP) language developed by Microsoft that is primarily used for creating games.
+C# (C Sharp) is an object-oriented programming (OOP) language developed by Microsoft that is commonly used for creating games.
 Many popular gaming frameworks, such as Unity, use C#, and this is also the language used for Sansar scripts.

 - [Setting up Visual Studio Code](/docs/vscode.md)
 - [C# Basics](/docs/c-sharp.md)